 You don't need to worry about keeping the tree balanced; and you can assume that any Thing that is used with your TSet has a working < operator as well as ==.
 (This is true of all the relevant built-in classes, such as int, char, and string, as well as many user-defined classes, such as our Card class (if you got that far).)
-Though not required by the Set interface, your TSet should have a working operator==, and a friend operator<< function that prints out the contents by making a call to your inPrint function which will be used as a private method of the TSet class.
-You can assume that any Thing will also have a well-defined << operator.
+Though not required by the Set interface, your TSet should have a working operator==, and a operator<< function both of which will presumably work by making a call to a reasonably-named public method of the TSet class, which can then directly access any necessary private variables or helper methods.
+You can assume that any valid Thing type will also have a well-defined << operator.